appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

    > `tart set vm01 --cpu 8`

 :::tip
-To check the number of CPU cores on your system, use the following command:
+To check the total number of CPU cores on your system, use the following command:
 ```bash
 sysctl -n hw.ncpu
 ```

+If you have an 8 core CPU according to the command output, you can run 2 VMs and allocate half of the cores to each one, which means 4 cores per VM.
+Or you can run a single VM using all 8 cores.

 Example configurations: